ChanLIM/Noisy-Label-References/README.md

 - [Co-teaching: Robust Training of Deep Neural Networks with Extremely Noisy Labels](https://arxiv.org/pdf/1804.06872.pdf) (Han, NIPS 2018)
- >
+ > uses pair flipping, symmetric flipping.
+Pair flipping refers to a case where a certain label is misclassified to a certain label since it's similar(but doesn't imply similarity in a way that two classes are paired).
+Symmetric flipping refers to a case where a label is not identified, so it is given any other random label

 - [TRAINING DEEP NEURAL-NETWORKS USING A NOISE ADAPTATION LAYER](https://openreview.net/pdf?id=H12GRgcxg) (Goldberger, ICLR 2017)
- > case 1: noisy labels are only dependent on the correct labels
+ > Case 1: noisy labels are only dependent on the correct labels
- > case 2: noisy labels are dependent on the features in addition to the correct labels
+ > Case 2: noisy labels are dependent on the features in addition to the correct labels

 2. Related Works